aznchat100/Yii2-Basic/ReadMe.md

 https://github.com/aznchat100/Yii2-Basic/blob/master/composer.json

 See also:https://adamcod.es/2013/03/07/composer-install-vs-composer-update.html
-to get a better understanding of compser install and composer update difference.
+to get a better understanding of composer install and composer update difference.